thwbecker/interact/README.md

      Coulomb.
      ON by default, if switch is set will be OFF.

-* -i  suppress all interactions between fault patches except the self-effect of slip on any patches within the group that the patch belongs to and the effect of slip on the number 0 master group (this should be the main fault).
+ -i  suppress all interactions between fault patches except the self-effect of slip on any
+     patches within the group that the patch belongs to and the effect of slip on the number 0 master group (this should be the main fault).
      (Meant as a experimental feature for LOADING SIMULATIONS ONLY!)
      OFF by default, if switch is set will be ON.
 See -ni for suppressed interactions in one step.

-* -ni suppress all interactions between faults except the interactions of fault patches
+ -ni suppress all interactions between faults except the interactions of patches within the fault group

-* -ct use constant time steps for the loading simulation OFF by default, if switch is set will be ON.
+ -ct use constant time steps for the loading simulation
+     OFF by default, if switch is set will be ON.

-* -b  suppress output of all fault stress and slip data.
-Normally, individual output files for each group of faults are generated when the number of groups is smaller than 50.
+ -b  suppress output of all fault stress and slip data.
+Normally,
+     individual output files for each
+     group of faults are generated when the number of groups is smaller than 50.
      If -b is set, this maximum number will be set to zero.

-* -p  prints information about the cumulative slip of every patch in a group to the slipline.*.dat files if the fault files are used (see -b). (loading simulation) OFF by default, if switch is set will be ON.
+ -p  prints information about the cumulative slip of every patch in a group to the
+     slipline.*.dat files if the fault files are used (see -b). (loading simulation) OFF by default, if switch is set will be ON.

-* -w  whole fault activation mode (loading simulation) If set, one patch will activate all patches in the group for sliding.
+ -w  whole fault activation mode (loading simulation)
+     If set, one patch will activate all patches in the group for sliding.
      Also, if one patch is switched off because of low normal stress, all patches in the group will be switched off as well (*unless* -v is set).
      OFF by default, if switch is set will be ON.

-* -k  keep slipping mode (loading simulation)
+ -k  keep slipping mode (loading simulation)
      If set, the first critical patches can trigger slip on other patches.
      If so, the initial patches will keep slipping, and the solution is obtained at each iteration until no more triggering takes place.
 If not set, slip on triggering patches is exhaustive, and iteration checks for triggering step by step (faster, since old solution doesn't have to be removed from stress field).
 The exhaustive method is affected by tiny differences in critical stress!
-     If keep slipping, critical stress is -7.000000e-15, else -7.000000e-15.
+     If keep slipping, critical stress is -1.000000e-15, else -1.000000e-15.
      ON by default, if switch is set will be OFF.

-* -v  whole fault deactivation mode (loading simulation) If set (and -w is *not* set), the deactivation (low compressive normal stress) of a patch will lead to a deactivation of the whole fault group.
+ -v  whole fault deactivation mode (loading simulation)
+     If set (and -w is *not* set), the deactivation (low compressive normal stress) of a patch will lead to a deactivation of the whole fault group.
      If -w is on (whole fault activation mode), this is the default.
 If you use -v in this case, the whole fault de-activations will be suppressed.
      OFF by default, if switch is set will be ON.

-* -l  reads a/b factors for the linear background loading stress relationship.
+ -l  reads a/b factors for the linear background loading stress relationship.
-     If set, the file `smlin.in` is read, it should hold 6 pairs of a_i b_i factors where the *non-hydrostatic* background stress at time t is given by s_i=a_i+b_i*t s_i = {s_xx, s_xy, s_xz, s_yy, s_yz, s_zz}, so that the format is
+     If set, the file "smlin.in" is read, it should hold 6 pairs of a_i b_i factors where the *non-hydrostatic* background stress at time t is given by s_i=a_i+b_i*t s_i = {s_xx, s_xy, s_xz, s_yy, s_yz, s_zz}, so that the format is